September is Life Insurance Awareness Month. Are you aware of these three troubling life insurance statistics?

 I will say, however, that Life Insurance Awareness Month usually brings with it some interesting and compelling stats.
 Here are 3 stats that caught my eye (and concern me) this year:

 (These figures come from the 2015 Insurance Barometer study performed by Life Happens and LIMRA.)

 Less than 3 out of 5 people (57%) own some kind of life insurance.
 12% of Americans only have policies through their employers.
 If those people ever leave that job, they may lose their coverage.

-This is the lowest ownership rate this country has seen in 50 years!
-Last I checked, the mortality rate hadn’t changed (in other words, there’s still a 1 in 1 chance you’ll die!).
+This is the lowest life policy ownership rate this country has seen in 50 years.
+The last time I checked, the mortality rate hadn’t changed (in other words, there’s still a 1 in 1 chance you’ll die).

 Troubling Stat #2

 If the primary wage earner died, 50% of American households would feel the financial impact within one year.
 In total, 43% would feel the crunch in 6 months or less.